Cloud integrations (AWS)

 Once the stack status is "Complete", you can navigate back to your Release account.

-Under "Cloud Provider Integration Info" on the Clusters tab, you should now see your AWS account ID, as in the image below.
+Under "Cloud Provider Integration Info" on the Cloud Integrations tab, you should now see your AWS account ID, as in the image below.
 This indicates that Release has successfully pulled information from your AWS account and the integration is up and running.